boltspienapple/data_structures_algorithms/solve_problems.md

     4. It helps us to minimize mistakes while writing code

 #### Pythonista's Guide to solve Problem
-    0. Don't Panic
+    0. Don't Panic!!!
-    1. What are the Inputs
+    1. What are the Inputs?
-    2. What are the Outputs
+    2. What are the Outputs?
+    3. Consider SYSTEMATICALLY how a human solves this problem
+        1. Try to write a Pseudo-Code
+        2. Think wheter it satisfies all conditions
+        3. If it doesn't satisfy write them
+        4. Try to edit the Pseudo-Code and satisfy all the conditions
+    4. Think about the algorithm that best suits to solve the problem
-    3. Solve the Problem
+    5. Solve the Problem
+    6. Don't optimize Prematurely